-The Postgraduate Orthodontic Program at the ATSU-ASDOH is accredited by the Commission on Dental Accreditation of the American Dental Association.
+The Postgraduate Orthodontic Program at the ATSU ASDOH is accredited by the Commission on Dental Accreditation of the American Dental Association.
 The Program is 30 months in length and is composed of clinical training, didactic coursework, teaching experiences, and a research project leading to a research manuscript.
 ATSU-ASDOH awards a Certificate of Orthodontics & Dentofacial Orthopedics and Master’s of Science in Orthodontics to those completing the program.
 Graduates of the program are educationally qualified to take the Phase III examination of the American Board of Orthodontics.
-The recommended ADA Accreditation Standards for Dental Specialty and the AAO Recommendations for Orthodontic Specialty are the basis from which the ATSU-ASDOH program was developed.
+The recommended ADA Accreditation Standards for Dental Specialty and the AAO Recommendations for Orthodontic Specialty are the basis from which the ATSU ASDOH program was developed.

 Approximately 60 percent of residents’ time is devoted to clinical treatment, 20 percent to seminars and small-group classes, and the remainder to independent research and teaching.
 The program also provides orthodontic care for the Society of Saint Vincent De Paul as a service to the community.

-Patient care begins within the first week of the program and culminates with comprehensive case treatments at the end of the final year.
+Patient care begins within the first week of the program and culminates with comprehensive case examinations at the end of the final year.
 As part of The Center for Advanced Oral Health and in close cooperation with the Advanced Education in General Dentistry, our orthodontic program provides residents the opportunity for interdisciplinary seminars and treatment of complex cases.

 The working hours of the program are 7:30 AM to 5:00 PM, Monday through Friday.
 Residents are expected to attend special programs that may be held in the evenings or on weekends.
-In addition, preparation for patient care and didactic courses, as well as research, are expected to require additional time.
+In addition, preparations for patient care and didactic courses, as well as research, are expected to require additional time.

-- Attend the Tweed Study Course,
+- Attend the Tweed Study Course

-- Attend professional conferences,
+- Attend professional conferences